alishazal/qalb/README.md

     - scipy
 - Anaconda 4.1.1
 - CUDA 8.0
-- GCC 4.9.3 (very important to match this version because of a grep command in )
+- GCC 4.9.3 (very important to match this version because of a grep command in seq2seq python scripts)

+# Repository Structure

 # Transliteration Tool
 There are 4 components of this tool.
 We will demostrate the use of each component using the [LDC BOLT Egyptian Arabic SMS/Chat and Transliteration](https://catalog.ldc.upenn.edu/LDC2017T07) data to transliterate Arabizi to Arabic.